n0tion/n0tion.github.io/_posts/2019-08-30-making-elements-disappear-at-runtime.md

 ---
 Sometimes we find ourselves needing to make changes at runtime.
 This is something I've been encountering more as I get into automation via puppeteer, albeit it's not a common development task for me.

-The importance of the issue in context of the of what I'm trying to achieve is somewhat trivial, but it's a trivial issue I hadn't encountered until recently.
-I found it interesting and I'm sure there's better ways to do it other than the two methods I will cover.
+The importance of the problem in context of the of what I'm trying to achieve is somewhat trivial, but it's a trivial issue I hadn't encountered until recently.
+I found it interesting and I'm sure there's better ways to do it other than the two methods I will go over.

 ### Automating user flows via puppeteer

 It's that simple.
-Puppeteer provides a nice little API that allows you to control chrome/chromium browser by way of the [Chrome DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/).
+Puppeteer provides an API that allows you to control a chrome/chromium browser instance by way of the [Chrome DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/).

 ### So what's the problem?